Harvey Weinstein Would Rather Settle With Accusers Than Admit Wrongdoing

-Harvey Weinstein, who faces a slew of sexual misconduct accusations, has reached a tentative $25 million dollar settlement with dozens of alleged accusers and board members of The Weinstein Studio.
-The tentative settlement brought forward a civil lawsuit against Weinstein, according to the New York Times.
+Harvey Weinstein, who faces a slew of sexual misconduct accusations, has reached a tentative £20 million ($25 million) settlement with dozens of alleged accusers.
+The tentative agreement would settle nearly every civil lawsuit brought against Weinstein, according to the New York Times.

-As part of the agreement, Weinstein won't have to admit any wrongdoing or pay for the settlement out of his personal finances.
-Instead, the settlement, which the Times reports that all parties have already agreed to, includes more than 30 actresses and former employees that accused Weinstein of varying offenses — from rape to sexual harassment.
-The deal will not be finalized until it is approved by the U.S. Bankruptcy Court in Delaware.
+As part of the deal, Weinstein won't have to admit any wrongdoing or pay for the settlement out of his personal finances.
+Instead, the money will be paid by insurance companies representing Weinstein's former production studio, The Weinstein Company, which is now in bankruptcy proceedings.
+The deal will not be finalised until it is approved by the US Bankruptcy Court in Delaware.

 Advertisement

-If approved, Weinstein’s insurance company would pay-out the settlement, which, includes up to $47 million in total.
-The report indicates that only $6.5 million will go directly toward survivors, and none will receive more than $500,000 individually.
-Meanwhile, Weinstein's team is expected to receive double that amount.
+More than 30 actresses and former employees accused Weinstein of varying offences — from rape to sexual harassment.
+The settlement includes up to £36 million ($47 million) in total payouts, but only £5 million ($6.5 million) will go directly toward survivors, and none will receive more than £378 ($500,000) individually.
+Weinstein's team — including his lawyers, his brother, and former board members — is expected to receive nearly £9 million ($12 million dollars).

 In a statement sent to Refinery29, representatives of the Time's Up Foundation point toward the astonishing lack of accountability for the nearly 80 survivors who came forward against Weinstein.
 "This settlement is more than a math problem — it’s a symptom of a problematic, broken system that privileges powerful abusers at the expense of survivors."

-The details of Weinstein's case continue to unfold over the past year and a half as survivors of assault continue to come forward with stories about Weinstein.
+The details of Weinstein's case continue to unfold over the past year and a half and survivors of assault continue to come forward with stories about him.
 Katherine Kendall, one of the accusers involved in the civil settlement, alleges that a nude Weinstein chased her around his apartment in 1993 after she showed up for a business discussion.
-She told the New York Times that she was disappointed in the deal but didn’t want to block others plaintiffs from compensation.
+She told the New York Times that she was disappointed in the deal but didn’t want to block others claimants from compensation.

 “I don’t love it, but I don’t know how to go after him,” she said.
 In addition, many of the accusers in the settlement have run out of time for further action as their cases fall outside the statute of limitations.